 It is vital to understand that KPIs have no intrinsic value in their own right.
 In fact, their value is only realised when they are linked with a strategic objective or goal.
 This goal – and the linked KPI – can be specific to a department or function, or to the organisation as a whole.
 For this reason, the choice of KPIs needs to be consistent, so that the set can be used effectively when upwardly managing reporting and decision-making through departmental, divisional and organisational levels.

 How are KPIs managed?

 It’s vital to clarify the differences between a KPI and a regular metric because no organisation can keep a close eye on everything that is happening across the entire operation.
-The executive team must be in a position where they can focus on select priorities – ensuring the strategic wellbeing and long-term viability and success of the business.
-This means that they must focus on the KPIs which support broad strategic goals and objectives, to keep their eye on the ball.
+The executive team must be in a position where they can focus on selected priorities – ensuring the strategic wellbeing and long-term viability and success of the business.
+This means that they must focus on the KPIs which support strategic goals and objectives, in simple terms, to keep their eye on the ball.
 This is often aided by presenting KPIs within a regular dashboard for ease of review and analysis by decision-makers.
-If, upon review, these high-level KPIs flag up any degree of concern, they can then be further analysed; drilling down to supporting and base level information if the agreed tolerance level or success measure isn’t met.
+If, upon review, these high-level KPIs flag up any degree of concern, they can then be further analysed; drilling down to supporting and base level information to see if the agreed tolerance level or success measure isn’t met.

-KPIs and comparative thresholds
+KPI overview comparative thresholds

 Where do you start with KPIs?